pkemkes/ctf-writeups/cccamp23/cybercrime/README.md

 print(r.text)
 ```

+> **_Note:_**
-Note that we also provide the `-R` flag to have the list be of length 4.
+We also provide the `-R` flag to have the list be of length 4.
 This flag would make the parsed date to be in a different format.
 But as the date can't be parsed, this does not have any effect.

 The request returns the following output: